 Is nasal polyp surgery dangerous?

 All surgeries have risks, benefits, and alternatives.
-Nasal polyp surgery is not different.
+Nasal polyp surgery is no different.
 There are some rare and uncommon side effects that exist.
-Note that they depend heavily on the complexity of your case, skill and experience of your surgeon and location of the polyps.
+Note that they depend heavily on the complexity of your case, skill, and experience of your surgeon and the location of the polyps.
 A small percentage of patients who undergo nasal polyp surgery bleed excessively or develop a postoperative sinus infection.
-If you notice a pain in your nasal or cheek bone area, combined with a high fever or migraine, you may have an infection.
+If you notice a pain in your nasal or cheekbone area, combined with a high fever or migraine, you may have an infection.
 Most infections can be cleared up with antibiotics, but it is important to call your doctor at the immediate sign of a problem.

 If your nostrils and nasal passages are particularly narrow, then healing may be difficult, with some patients experiencing the sides of their noses adhering together as scar tissue develops.
 This is called an “adhesion” and can be corrected by your surgeon when you visit him for your post-op visit.
 The brain and eyes are adjacent to the sinuses and damage to these structures is a rare occurrence.

 What kind of aftercare should I expect after nasal polyp surgery?

 After surgery, you should rest.
 If you notice any pain or discomfort, take either the prescribed painkillers given to you by your doctor or over-the-counter acetaminophen (Tylenol).
 All other pain-killers have the potential to decrease your ability to stop bleeding.
 Avoid blowing your nose for the first two weeks, to prevent bleeding.
 After the fourteen days have passed, remember to blow your nose very gently.